jawither/EMBiR-Quadruped-wip-documentation/README.md

 ### `StateEstimate<float>* _stateEstimate`, `StateEstimatorContainer<float>* _stateEstimatorContainer`
 The result and interface for the provided state estimator.
 If you provide the contact state of the robot (which feet are touching the ground), it will determine the robot's position/velocity in the world.

+Accesses to the state estimator are particularly confusing because of the onion-like layering of the data structure and the different it’s accessed by different modules.
+“Reads” of `_stateEstimatorContainer` occur through an access of `_stateEstimate`, which usually happens through a call to `StateEstimatorContainer::getResult()`.
+An exception to this is in `GenericEstimator` and other inherited estimators, which have a `_stateEstimatorData` member, which itself points to the same memory as `_stateEstimatorContainer::_data.result` and `_stateEstimatorContainer::getResult`.
+Thus accesses to the state estimator from within the estimators themselves look a bit different than access from, say, `RobotRunner` or the MIT controllers.

+The only direct modifications to the stateEstimator made by controllers should be calls to StateEstimatorContainer::setContactPhase() .
+RobotRunner::initializeStateEstimator() will also modify it by adding the relevant estimators to the container.
+Other than these exceptions, all writes to the state estimator should come from the periodic calls to the actual estimators’ run() functions.

 #### Modules that modify `_stateEstimatorContainer`
 - `RobotRunner`
   - `init()`, `initializeStateEstimator()`, destructor